gdevanla/pptable/README.md

     data FxCode = USD | EUR | JPY deriving (Show, Data, G.Generic)
     instance T.CellValueFormatter FxCode

-    data Price = Price {price::Double, fx_code::FxCode} deriving (Data, G.Generic, Show)
+    -- This record type will be nested inside `Stock` data Price = Price {price::Double, fx_code::FxCode} deriving (Data, G.Generic, Show)

     -- if we do not want the `Price` records to be expanded into their own fields